gvcallen/parax/README.md

 ## Overview

-**Parax** aims to provide a foundation for "parametric modeling", with focus on interoperatibility with libraries such as [Equinox](https://github.com/patrick-kidger/equinox).

-Parametric modeling here means modeling with a focus on the concept of a parameter as a *derived array with metadata*.
-This means supporting parameterizations, constraints, units, arbitrary metadata, etc.
+**Parax** aims to provide a foundation for "parametric modeling", i.e. modeling with a focus on the concept of a parameter as a *derived array with metadata*.
+This means supporting parameterizations, constraints, units, and arbitrary metadata, which are needed in both machine learning and scientific modeling.

-The design was motivated by several others libraries, including [Flax](https://github.com/google/flax), [paramax](https://github.com/danielward27/paramax), and [PyTorch](https://github.com/pytorch/pytorch).
+Although Parax can be used in any JAX environment, its placed emphasis on interoperatibility with [Equinox](https://github.com/patrick-kidger/equinox).
+The library's design was inspired by several others, including [Flax](https://github.com/google/flax), [paramax](https://github.com/danielward27/paramax), and [PyTorch](https://github.com/pytorch/pytorch).

 ## Example 1: Constrained Parameters